dancer1325/platzi-punks/README.md

   * Manage environment variables, which aren't commited
   * '.env.example'
     * Template file to be shared by your team, but WITHOUT the real keys
+* '@openzeppelin/contracts'
+  * Library to secure the smart contract development
+* 'Base64.sol'
+  * Library created by a particular, to handle all about encoding in Base64 in solidity.
+    * It's not included nor in Openzeppelin
+    * How to use it?
+      1) Create the file and paste the code
+      2) Import the dependency